 - NRA SR-1 targets at 100 yards.

-- Sighting shots: As many as needed in 10 minutes
+- Sighting shots: 10 rounds (or more if needed) in 10 minutes

 - Prone slow fire: 10 rounds in 10 minutes